 Though it seemed that progress had been made in regards to visa requirements for Britons who wish to visit EU countries, doubts have arisen after Spain formally complained to the EU Commission.
 Spain is concerned about what will happen to Spanish workers that cross the border to Gibraltar each day.
 It has been reported that "every day, roughly 10,000 Spanish workers travel to Gibraltar to work".

-The EU will implement the ETIAS visa waiver system in 2021.
 The Electronic Travel and Information Authorization System will be launched to protect and strengthen the Schengen Zone external borders.
-Citizens from visa exempt countries will need to obtain an ETIAS visa waiver in order to visit the Schengen Area.
-It is possible that after Britain leaves the EU, UK citizens will need to get their ETIAS to travel to 26 EU member countries.
+Citizens from visa-exempt countries will need to obtain an ETIAS visa waiver in order to visit the Schengen Area.
+It is possible that after Britain leaves the EU, UK citizens will need to get their ETIAS to travel to the 26 Schengen member countries.

 Spain’s position over Gibraltar

 Spain at this time is a major obstacle for Britain reaching a deal with the EU.
 Gibraltar, a UK territory, is due to leave the EU along with Britain.
 However, Spain insists that this territory should be excluded from all agreements between the EU and Britain.

 Spain proposed that Gibraltar be assigned as a “colony of the British crown”, which was met with harsh criticism.
 The EU has rejected the Spanish government’s proposal and have suggested a counter-proposal which would simply include a note in the legislation that describes that there is controversy over Gibraltar between Spain and the UK.
 Nonetheless, this proposal has failed to satisfy all parties involved.
 The UK has urged Spain to accept Gibraltar’s “hand of friendship” and “unclench its fist”.